amirweiss15/academic-kickstart/content/home/awards.md

 •	2017 - The Yitzhak and Chaya Weinstein Research Institute for Signal Processing award for scientific paper publication.

-•	2016 - The Yitzhak and Chaya Weinstein Research Institute for Signal Processing studies award and The Nadav Levanon award for outstanding graduate students.
+•	2016 - The Yitzhak and Chaya Weinstein Research Institute for Signal Processing Nadav Levanon studies award for outstanding graduate students.

 •	2015 - Outstanding M.Sc. student award, Faculty of Engineering, Tel Aviv University.